cnburger/NAVIS/README.md

 An Automatic Identification System Visualization Framework

 ## What is NAVIS?
-NAVIS was created to make the visualisation of spatial-temporal AIS data easier.
+NAVIS is an open-source AIS data visualisation framework.
+It was created to make the visualisation of spatial-temporal AIS data easier.
 This framework presented was created to visualise raw AIS data as well as data generrated by algorithms.
 This tool visualises the trajectory of AIS data, an can be used to easy visualise trajectories of vessels.